igorkasyanchuk/active_storage_validations/README.md

 Added features:
 - `dimension` validator now supports videos
 - `aspect_ratio` validator now supports videos
+- All error messages have been given an upgrade and new variables that you can use

 But this major version bump also comes with some breaking changes.
 Below are the main breaking changes you need to be aware of:
 - Error messages